upendrabhattarai/Earwig_genome_project/Final_bits.md

-To Finalize our assembly, we ran sequentially with the folloing pipeline:
+To Finalize our assembly, we ran the folloing pipeline:

 ## 1. Purgehaplotigs